owls-wonderland/ABC_MCMC-algorithm-for-SLiM/README.md

 # About this repository

 This repository contains self-contain script created for my research project for the Undergraduate Research Support Scheme at the University of Warwick in the summer 2021.
-The presentation poster is available at [URSS Showcase 2021 website](https://urss.warwick.ac.uk/).
+The presentation poster is available at URSS Showcase 2021 website.
 Please familiarise yourself with the poster to find out about the project.

 #### Contents

-- `background.slim` - scrip for Background selection model in SLiM.
-SLiM is an evo- lutionary simulation package that provides facilities for very easily and quickly con- structing genetically explicit individual-based evolutionary models.
+- `background.slim` - script for Background selection model in SLiM.
+SLiM is an evolutionary simulation package that provides facilities for very easily and quickly constructing genetically explicit individual-based evolutionary models.
 - `findingsfs.py` - python script that executed ABC-MCMC to find parameters for SLiM Background model.
 - `requirements.txt` - file contains libraries required for python script
 - `run_mcmc.sh` - bash script to run `findingsfs.py`